ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

   - projects to namespace our observations

+# JestJS
+The unit testing and assertion framework we're using is [Jest](https://jestjs.io/docs/).
+This is what came pre-configured with the starter project we used and it's supported by Facebook so it should have a decent lifetime.

 ## Firebase
 Firebase offers a lot of features, a lot of which are only for native apps, but at this stage we're only using the hosting feature.
 Out-of-the-box it's